ssundar80/ssundar80/README.md

 I am a Product and Technology professional with 12 plus years experience in Business Analytics, Project Management and Product Marketing Management.

 ### EDUCATION
-  *M.S. in Business Information Technology: DePaul University, *B.S. in Political Science: The University of Illinois Urbana-Champaign
+* M.S. in Business Information Technology: DePaul University *B.S. in Political Science: The University of Illinois Urbana-Champaign

 ### CERTIFICATIONS